Written By: SafeHome.org Team | Updated: August 10, 2023

 Several metro areas across the country have residential burglary rates that exceed the overall rates for the U.S. The average rate for the 300+ largest U.S. cities is 7.59 per 1,000 households, barely above the overall U.S. rate.

 Burglary Vs. Other Crime

 Among all crimes, burglary is one of the most common.
 In fact, burglary accounted for about 15% of all crimes, including violent and non-violent crimes.

 All major crime categories tracked by the FBI have seen their total numbers and rates decline since 1998, but the burglary rate has fallen the most.

 While burglary, along with every other major crime, has become less common, according to FBI statistics, theft or attempted theft from homes, businesses, churches, schools and other buildings remains one of the most common crimes committed in the U.S. today.

 About This Story

 All of our data on crimes — total crimes, rates and trends — came from the FBI’s annual Crime in the United States reports.
 These resources include dozens of different data tables, going back some 20-plus years.
-The bureau has not yet released complete datasets for crimes reported in 2018, so the most recent year we included was 2017.
 To help illuminate the scale of residential burglaries in the states and across metro areas, which is not data the FBI splits out in its annual reports, we calculated the number of residential burglaries in each area by using the overall percentage of all burglaries that strike residences.

 We consulted multiple datasets published by the U.S. Census Bureau on the total number of housing units in the U.S., each state and the 300-plus metro areas we examined.
 Those tables can be accessed through the Census Bureau’s American Fact Finder interactive tool.